nico-mautone/promtior-rag/docs/docs.md

 - **Duplicate chunks**
   - *Challenge*: the app was not retrieving the correct chunks.
-  - *Solution*: I found out that when I ran the ingestion script, it was not deleting the old vector store, so the new chunks were not being added to the vector store.
+  - *Solution*: I found out that when I ran the ingestion script, it was not deleting the old vector store, so it resulted in tons of duplicate chunks.
 I added a step to delete the old vector store in the ingestion script.

 ## Future Work

-- Move secrets into **AWS Secrets Manager** instead of embedding them in the container image
+- Move secrets into **AWS Secrets Manager** instead of including them in the container image
 - Automate the ingestion pipeline with a scheduled **cronjob** to keep ChromaDB content up to date
-- Fix the issue with chat history caused by the current implementation of the LangServe runtime
+- Fix the issue with chat history caused by the current implementation of the LangServe runtime (the conversation history is not working as expected in this version of the app)
 - Try different models, for the moment I'm just using the cheapest ones.

 ## Diagram